 In terms of being on set, it was amazing.
-We had a very cool cast, and everyone was extremely supportive of one another – nobody complained about the hot and the cold drastically varying temperatures, the long days and longer nights.
-The cast was also really open to play and excellent at improv – so it was a blast getting to work with them.
+We had a very cool cast, and everyone was extremely supportive of one another nobody complained about the hot and the cold drastically varying temperatures, the long days and longer nights.
+The cast was also really open to playing and excellent at improv, so it was a blast getting to work with them.
 The actors really became their characters.
 It was transformational.

 I believe you guys now have the same editor who worked on Birdman working on Deserted?

-Bringing him aboard was about a month long process; he had to read the script and see footage and see stills, and decide if it was something he was willing to put his name on.
+Bringing him aboard was about a month long process, he had to read the script, see footage and stills, and decide if it was something he was willing to put his name on.
 It was a stressful period wondering if he would accept the job.
 The last step was sitting down with him in person, which is a funny story.

-Ashley – And even luckier to have someone of his talent and caliber!
+Ashley – And even luckier to have someone of his talent and calibre!
 It has been an amazing process working with Doug.
 He’s kind, creative, extremely collaborative.

 What is Deserted about, director?